top of page

 Step 1: Choose Your Plants

-When you choose plants for your garden, it is important to consider the amount of sunlight and water they will need.
+When choosing plants for your garden, consider the amount of sunlight and water they will need.
 If you are gardening on concrete, you may not have a lot of space for large plants.

 Instead, opt for smaller varieties that can be grown in containers.
 Some good choices for container gardens include herbs, succulents, and dwarf vegetables.

-You should also consider the amount of maintenance required for each type of plant.
+You should also consider the maintenance required for each type of plant.
 For example, herbs generally require less watering than other types of plants.

 The best edible plants for raised gardening beds are: